FNNDSC/fnndsc/js/rev/README.md

 # Installation

+## Preequisites:

-## Setup a LAMP instance
+### Setup a LAMP instance

-For either version of the viewer you want to use, you should have a LAMP instance on your computer
+For either version of the viewer you want to use, you should have a LAMP instance installed.
+In Ubuntu,

 ```bash
 sudo apt install tasksel